 Once the symptoms have gone with treatment, the following may help to keep the condition from recurring:

 - For the scalp - use an anti-yeast (antifungal) shampoo such as ketoconazole once every 1-2 weeks.
 Leave on the scalp for five minutes before rinsing.
-(Use a normal shampoo at other times.)
+Follow the instructions on the bottle and use a normal shampoo at other times.